by

 Ideally, this guide would be short and easy to follow, yet there are

-regularly update it with new noises and solutions.
-To make it a little
+I regularly update it with new noises and solutions.
+To make it a

-and solutions section at the bottom of the page) and the
+noises and solutions section at the bottom of the page)

 TIP: Most browsers have a Find function.
 For example,